 What is the Kan-Kan, anyway?

 An arthouse cinema.
-A French-inspired restaurant.
+A European-inspired restaurant.
 A neighborhood gathering place.
-A home for film-lovers, food-lovers, and community-seekers.
+A home for film-lovers, food-lovers and community-seekers, in Windsor Park, just northeast of downtown Indianapolis.

 What exactly do you mean by “arthouse cinema?”